simple-warfare/bevy_northstar/book/src/introduction.md

 * Pathfinding Grids: A grid defines the navigable area and stores precalculated neighbors, chunks, entrances, and internal paths used for pathfinding.

-* Pathfinding Systems: Bevy systems to handle pathfinding and collision for you.
-They are not required to use HPA* or other pathfinding algorithms.
+* Pathfinding Systems: Bevy systems to handle pathfinding and collision avoidance for you.

-* Pathfinding Algorithms: You can call the pathfinding functions direclty if you desire to handle the pathfinding logic in your own systems or just want to do a one off call.
+* Pathfinding Algorithms: You can call the pathfinding functions directly if you desire to handle the pathfinding logic in your own systems or just want to do a one off call.

 * Debugging Tools: Easily visualize the grid and calculated paths to troubleshoot any tilemap and pathfinding issues.